anth0nylin/anth0nylin.github.io/index.md

 ## Recent Work

 I am currently writing an application using the [openzwave API](http://www.openzwave.com/).
-This application will be implemented in a manufacturing plant to monitor energy consumption.
+This application will be implemented in a building to monitor its energy consumption.

-I have also assisted with the [JTRP Incident Detection project](https://et.iupui.edu/research/images/jtrp-incident-detect.pdf).
+In the past, I have assisted with the JTRP incident detection project at IUPUI.
+A brief overview can be found [here](https://et.iupui.edu/research/images/jtrp-incident-detect.pdf).

 ## Connect with me!